jnunyez/docker-vRAN-ZeroMQ/README.md

 - Currently UE and eNodeB in the same machine.
 Put them in different machines.
 - Try with more resource blocks (n_prb=6).
 - Increase the number of UEs.
+- Note that the TAC specified in the enb is in hexadecimal format.